amandavhernan/Group_18_Final_Project/README.md

 #### Target Browsers

 * Our target browsers are IOS, Android, and Chrome.
 Since we want our website to be compatiable with the most popular browsers so that more people can use our website.
+While you can still access our wesbite on yourp phone, it works better with laptops because a small screen wouldn't be able to capture and showcase all the important information at the same time.

 #### API